 - During the work periods, make sure that you have enough energy to do them at max intensity for a short period of time (nothing longer than a minute!).

 - Incorporate exercises that you love.
-Whether that’s boxing, skipping, cycling, running – anything!
+Whether that’s boxing, skipping, cycling, running, a HIIT based class – anything!
 The more that you love the exercise, the more enjoyable the workout will be.

 And that’s it!
 Find a way to incorporate HIIT workouts in your training routine.
 If you’re new to training, start with 1x per week and then work your way up to even 2-3 session per week.
 Get it done!